This is my fourth Thanksgiving blogging at AFD.

 I promise you.
 Read it, and you'll never look at chicken the same way again.
-Always an informative and entertaining lecturer, click here to view an abridged version of Dr. Greger's Bird Flu presentation.
+An informative and entertaining lecturer, click here to view his latest video on factory farming.

-Ms. Fox has an advantage over many of her colleagues in that she understands the science, having completed fellowships at the National Institutes of Health on Genomics, at Harvard Medical School on infectious disease, and at the University of Maryland on child and family health policy.
+Maggie has an advantage over many other news reporters in that she understands the science, having completed fellowships at the National Institutes of Health on Genomics, at Harvard Medical School on infectious disease, and at the University of Maryland on child and family health policy.
 And it shows.

 Declan Butler, senior reporter for Nature, and blogger, who very early on called the attention of the world to the pandemic threat, and who has used Google Earth to great effect mapping avian flu outbreaks around the world.

-Other notable names include Jason Gale of Bloomberg, Patrick Thibodeau of ComputerWorld, Robin McDowell of the AP, and Emmy Fitri of the Jakarta Post.
+Other notable names include would Jason Gale of Bloomberg, Patrick Thibodeau of ComputerWorld, Betsy McKay at the Wall Street Journal, Robin McDowell of the AP, and Emmy Fitri of the Jakarta Post.
 There are others of course.

 Thank you all.
 We need a hundred more, just like you.

-Another blogger I've had the great fortune to meet, and work with, is DemFromCt, editor of the Flu Wiki and a blogger on the Daily Kos.
-We've worked together on three projects so far; The 2007 HHS Pandemic Leadership Blog, the 2008 Pandemic Tabletop Exercise, and are both contributors to GetPandemicReady.Org.
+We've worked together on four projects so far; The 2007 HHS Pandemic Leadership Blog, the 2008 Pandemic Tabletop Exercise, the 2009 Pandemic Tabletop Exercise, and are both contributors to GetPandemicReady.Org.

-High on my list of people I still want to meet is Scott McPherson, although after two years of correspondence, I feel like we are old friends.
-A fellow Floridian, Scott is well placed in the State's Pandemic planning and rubs elbows with State and Federal officials every day.
-His insights, often sprinkled with a healthy dash of whimsy, are always a pleasure to read.
+A fellow Floridian, Scott is the CIO of the Florida House of Representatives, and rubs elbows with State and Federal officials every day.
+His insights, often sprinkled with a dash of healthy whimsy, are always a pleasure to read.

-Indigo Girl, on Allnurses.com has taken it upon herself to bring pandemic news and information to the healthcare community.
-Her synopsis of avian flu news has brought a keener awareness of pandemic issues to thousands of her fellow nurses.
-In doing so, she is undoubtedly saving lives downstream.
+Indigo Girl on Allnurses.com has been the driving force behind their pandemic forum for several years.
+Her long-running analysis of avian and H1N1 flu news has brought a keener awareness and understanding of pandemic issues to her fellow nurses.

 Joel at Preparedness and Response writes based on his private and professional experience in the areas of preparedness and response.
 He covers public health and emergency management issues.